We’re on the way to finally #FixFundraising

 - Passing amendments to the Australian Consumer Law to ensure its application to fundraising activities for and on behalf of charities (and other not-for-profit organisations) is clear and broad

-- Repealing the existing fragmented State and ACT fundraising laws
+- Repealing the existing fragmented State and ACT fundraising laws and

 - Working with Australian Consumer Law regulators, the Australian Charities and Not-for-profits Commission, self-regulatory bodies and sector intermediaries to draft and consult publicly on a core mandatory code to be enforced under the Australian Consumer Law multi-regulatory framework

 We believe that the proposed change is a step in the right direction, but will campaign to make sure that that we have modern, fit-for-purpose fundraising laws so charities can get the funds they need to do their important work.
-The deadline to file submissions in response to the discussion paper is 18 September 2020.